awsdocs/amazon-redshift-management-guide/doc_source/managing-snapshots-console.md

 1. In **Automated snapshot retention period \(days\)**, choose the number of days for which you want automated snapshots to be retained in the destination AWS Region before they are deleted\.

-1. In **Manual snapshot retention period**, choose the value that represents the number of days for which you want automated snapshots to be retained in the destination AWS Region before they are deleted\.
+1. In **Manual snapshot retention period**, choose the value that represents the number of days for which you want manual snapshots to be retained in the destination AWS Region before they are deleted\.
 If you choose **Custom value**, the retention period must be between 1 to 3653 days\.

 1. Choose **Save**\.